hg2006/A-simple-compiler/README.md

 &emsp;&emsp; 	 	  |	false <br> <br>

 ## SIMPL-F: Supporting Functions
-Syntax for defining functions in SIMPL: program	=	function ...  <br> <br>
+Syntax for defining functions in SIMPL: <br>
+A program now is a sequence of functions.
+If there is a main function, that function si applied with no arguments to run the program; otherwise, the program does nothing (pretty much like how C works). <br> <br>
+  program	=	function ...  <br> <br>

   function = (fun (id id ...) (vars [(id int) ...] stmt ...))